ryankellyongh/Data-Driven-Asset-Allocation-Strategies/README.md

 - Transaction cost drag, not the allocation signal, was the primary performance headwind for Kelly.
 Reducing rebalancing frequency from hourly to daily improved annualized returns by ~200 percentage points.
-- Equal-weight outperformed Kelly net of costs, likely reflecting both lower turnover and a stock universe tilted toward large-cap winners where dispersion is limited.
+- Equal-weight outperformed Kelly on returns and Sharpe ratio net of costs, likely reflecting both lower turnover and a stock universe tilted toward large-cap winners where dispersion is limited.
+- Kelly achieved the lowest maximum drawdown of all three strategies (-3.18% vs -4.92% for equal-weight and -5.29% for SPY), suggesting the allocation signal adds value in limiting downside risk even when it trails on returns.
 - Both active strategies significantly outperformed the SPY benchmark.

 ---